The pancreas is a long, flat, pear-shaped organ located behind the stomach. It makes digestive enzymes and hormones, including insulin.

 An incision will be made in the abdomen.
 The affected part of the pancreas, as well as other affected areas, will be removed.
 The incision will be closed with stitches or staples.

 Tubes may be placed that come out of the abdomen.
 A tube will drain fluid from the surgery site.
-Another tube may run from the intestines and out of the abdomen to give you nutrition.

 If only a part of the pancreas needs to be removed, your doctor may do the surgery laparoscopically.
 Small incisions will be made and a camera will be inserted.
 This will help the doctor see inside the abdomen to remove the affected part of the pancreas.